 Children also describe experiencing violence at home; in 2009, over a third of girls and a quarter of boys in Peru reported being physically hurt by a family member.

 Young Lives has been working with UNICEF Office of Research-Innocenti to analyse our survey and qualitative data on children’s experiences of violence in everyday settings.
-This resulted in a number of key reports and research papers in late 2016.
+This resulted in a number of key reports and research papers in late 2016 and 2017.

 Latest research: Violence